Pacific War: Allies

-The Kingdom of Italy, following the day after the Armistice of Cassibile on 9 September 1943 was involved in multiple military confrontations with Japan in the numerous Italian Concessions in China, and later on, soon after Italy's official declaration of war on Japan on 15 July 1945, sent the destroyer Italian destroyer Carabiniere which participated in a total of 38 missions in the Pacific War.
+The Kingdom of Italy, following the day after the Armistice of Cassibile on 9 September 1943 was involved in multiple military confrontations with Japan in the numerous Italian Concessions in China, and later on, soon after Italy's official declaration of war on Japan on 15 July 1945, sent the Italian destroyer Carabiniere which participated in a total of 38 missions in the Pacific War.

 Axis powers and aligned states

 The Axis-aligned states which assisted the Empire of Japan included Thailand under a military government of Plaek Phibunsongkhram.
 Also involved were members of the Greater East Asia Co-Prosperity Sphere, which included the Manchukuo Imperial Army and Collaborationist Chinese Army of the Japanese puppet states of Manchukuo (consisting of most of Manchuria), and the collaborationist Wang Jingwei regime (which controlled the coastal regions of China), respectively.

 Japan conscripted many soldiers from its colonies of Korea and Taiwan.
 Collaborationist security units were also formed in Hong Kong, Singapore, the Philippines, the Dutch East Indies, British Malaya, British Borneo, British Burma, former French Indochina (after the overthrow of the French regime in 1945), as well as Timorese militia.
-Macau was the only notable unoccupied European colony in the region, but its administrators were forced to accept Japanese demands anyway.
+Macau was the only notable unoccupied European colony in the region, but its administrators Gabriel Maurício Teixeira and Pedro José Lobo were forced to accept Japanese demands anyway.

 Germany and Italy both had limited involvement in the Pacific War.
 The German and the Italian navies operated submarines and raiding ships in the Indian and Pacific Oceans, notably the Monsun Gruppe.